 It wasn’t so for these two elderly Jews.
 Their steady presence in the temple made them sharper, quicker to recognize the light that came to that place.
 Hopefully, it will be the same for us.

-And so we bless candles today, praying that our church may never be dark, but a place to see the light of Christ and recognize his will for us and for our world.
-We pray that the temple of God that we are may never grow dark, but a place where we find the Lord.
+We bless candles today, praying that our church may never be dark, but a place to see the light of Christ and recognize his will for us and for our world.
+We pray also that the temple of God that we are may never grow dark, but a place for God to dwell.

 Simeon holds the Child in his arms; Anna proclaims him to all.
 A beautiful example for us.

-Our ancient Feast of the Presentation, like other ancient things, is not always easy to understand.
+Our Feast of the Presentation is an ancient feast celebrated by Christian Churches of the east and west.
 It calls for a procession as well as for blessing candles.
 The procession goes back to the early church in Jerusalem when, on this day, people went in procession from Bethlehem to Jerusalem, symbolically accompanying the Child, Mary and Joseph to the Temple of God, carrying candles to light their way.

 When the feast was celebrated in Rome, the procession took place from the church of St. Simeon in the Roman forum to the church of St. Mary Major on the Esquiline Hill, the church where many early feasts of Mary found a home.